 Across the country, that promise is upheld by a network of 122 local Affiliate offices.
 At the heart of each Affiliate is a person or group of people who, like Susan, wants to make a difference.

-The Sacramento Valley Affiliate of Susan G. Komen for the Cure was started in 1997 when a group of volunteers came together to host a golf tournament.
+Susan G. Komen Sacramento Valley was started in 1997 when a group of volunteers came together to host a golf tournament.
 Through events like the Race for the Cure and Gala for the Cure, we raise dollars for local community-based programs that educate, screen and diagnose women who otherwise could not afford it.
 Our focus is on making grants for local clinics that treat uninsured and underinsured women.
-Since it’s inception, the Sacramento Valley Affiliate has awarded over $15 million to local organizations.
+Since it’s inception, Komen Sacramento has awarded over $15 million to local organizations.

-Out of every dollar raised, 75 cents stays in the 19 counties served by the Sacramento Valley Affiliate.
+Out of every dollar raised, 75 cents stays in the 19 counties served by Susan G. Komen Sacramento Valley.
 The rest goes towards national breast cancer research.
 Because of some of the cancer research programs that exist here through the research programs like those at UC Davis, much of that funding also stays local.